 As a urologist, I meet with patients all the time who are thankful they kept up with recommended preventive care.
 When your doctor identifies a health issue early, it makes treatment and recovery so much easier.
 I’m still waiting for a patient to tell me he wishes he waited just a few more months before seeing his doctor.

 Every 10 years you’ll encounter a few new health recommendations.
 Here’s an overview of some of the changes to expect each decade.

 Even if you feel healthy, it’s important to establish a relationship with a primary care doctor.
 This can be your go-to doctor for every question and concern.
 Lots of changes happen in your 20s.
 Many men are on their own after previously living at home or college.
 That means a new diet.
 Maybe some long, eight-hour workdays sitting in front of a computer.
 Dramatic diet and exercise changes can affect your health.

+Preventive services are usually completely covered by insurance.
 Your doctor will let you know if a physical exam is needed every year.
 Also, whether your blood pressure should be checked every year (or two).
 Remember to get a flu shot every year.

 Men’s health in your 30s

 Many men in their 30s start encountering some orthopedic problems.
 The body stops doesn’t heal quite as quickly as it used to.
 You’ll also notice some metabolism changes.
 You might have to work a little harder to maintain muscle mass and to keep off the extra pounds.
 Your doctor will help you stay active and healthy.